 flange.
 Solder all seams watertight.

-2. Conductor boxes and scupper closure plates: Stainless steel, 22-guage.
+2. Conductor boxes and scupper closure plates: Stainless steel, 22-gauge.
 Solder all seams watertight.
 Fabricate these components in accordance with the drawings, and the requirements outlined in the “SMACNA Architectural Sheet Metal Manual, 7th Edition”.

 H. Conductor box fascia covers: Prefinished galvanized steel, 24-gauge, with Kynar 500 coating; standard prefinished color as selected by the Owner.

-I. Downspouts, associated with gutters and scuppers: Prefinished galvanized steel, 24-gauge, wth Kynar 500 coating; standard prefinished color as selected by Owner.
-Fabricate doownspouts with a “Pittsburgh Lock” seam, and in accordance with the drawings and “SMACNA Architectural Sheet Metal Manual, 7th Edition”, Figures 1-32B and 1-32F; size the hangers to match downspouts.
+I. Downspouts, associated with gutters and scuppers: Prefinished galvanized steel, 24-gauge, with Kynar 500 coating; standard prefinished color as selected by Owner.
+Fabricate downspouts with a “Pittsburgh Lock” seam, and in accordance with the drawings and “SMACNA Architectural Sheet Metal Manual, 7th Edition”, Figures 1-32B and 1-32F; size the hangers to match downspouts.

 J. High-temperature tubular penetrations:

-1. High-temperature tubular penetration flashing and insulation stops: Stainless steel, 24-guage.
+1. High-temperature tubular penetration flashing, and insulation stops: Stainless steel, 24-gauge.
 Fabricate a one-piece flanged sleeve with a flange extending 6-inches minimum out from the sleeve onto the roof surface.

 K. Pitch pans, tubular penetration hoods, and pitch pan covers:

-1. Pitch pans: PVC-coated sheet metal, 24-guage, minimum.
+1. Pitch pans: PVC-coated sheet metal, 24-gauge, minimum.
 Fabricate to dimensions shown on drawings, with a minimum 4-inch depth, and flange extending 6-inches minimum out from the pitch pan, and other dimensions to be kept to the minimum size necessary to provide a 2-inch clearance all sides from the penetration.

-2. Tubular penetration hoods and pitch pan covers: Stainless steel, 24-guage.
+2. Tubular penetration hoods and pitch pan covers: Stainless steel, 24-gauge.
 Fabricate to dimensions shown on drawings.

 L. Miscellaneous sheet metal accessories:

-1. For terminating flashing: Anchor bar: 1-inch x 1/8-inch extruded aluminum with slotted holes spaced 6 inches o.c.
+1. For terminating flashing: Anchor bar: 1-inch x 1/8-inch extruded aluminum with slotted holes spaced 6 inches on center

 2. For securement of tubular penetration flashings and sheet metal hoods at tubular penetrations: Stainless steel adjustable clamp.

-3. For use behind counterflashing flanges where indicated on the drawings: Butyl tape, width and thickness as necessary to create a seal between the existing substrate and secured counterflashing.
+3. For use behind counterflashing flanges where indicated on the drawings: Butyl tape, width, and thickness as necessary to create a seal between the existing substrate and secured counterflashing.

 2.2 FASTENERS